Welcome

 IN ADDITION TO OUR FEATURED PROGRAM:

 "Member's Minute" - a 5 minute or less presentation by one of our members on any aspect of rose care.
-This month: "Finger Pruning" by Beverly Rose Hopper.
+This month: "Garden Ties" by Val Mergl.

 Amador Senior Center Auditorium